TheOdinProject/ruby-exercises/ruby_basics/README.md

 ### Usage

-1. First change directory into the lesson directory, for example `cd 1_data_types`
+1. First change directory into the lesson directory, for example `cd 1_data_types`.
 2. Run the tests for an exercise file, for example `bundle exec rspec spec/numbers_exercises_spec.rb`.
 The first test will fail and the rest will be skipped.
-3. Open that corresponding exercise file in your text editor, in this case the `exercises/numbers_exercises.rb` file
+3. Open that corresponding exercise file in your text editor, in this case the `exercises/numbers_exercises.rb` file.
 4. Write the code to get the failing test to pass in the exercise file and run the tests again to verify it passes.
 5. Go into the test file and unskip the next test by removing the `x` from `xit`.
 6. Run your tests again `bundle exec rspec spec/numbers_exercises_spec.rb` the second test should now be failing.
 7. Repeat the steps from step 2 until no more tests are skipped and all are passing.

 ###  Contents

 #### 1.Basic Data Types

 - [ ] Numbers Exercises
 - [ ] Strings Exercises

 #### 6.Arrays

 - [ ] Array Exercises

 #### 7.Hashes

 - [ ] Hash Exercises

 #### 8.Methods

 - [ ] Method Exercises

 #### 9.Basic Enumerables

 - [ ] Basic Enumerable Exercises

+#### 10.Predicate Enumerables

+- [ ] Predicate Enumerable Exercises